How to Become an Event Planner (Step-by-Step Guide for Beginners)

 - Budget tracking – Google Sheets or Excel are reliable for keeping expenses clear and under control.

-- Communication apps – WP Timetics, Booktics, Google Meet, and Zoom help you coordinate with clients, vendors, and teams, especially for online or hybrid events.
+- Communication apps – WPTimetics, Booktics, Google Meet, and Zoom help you coordinate with clients, vendors, and teams, especially for online or hybrid events.

 💡 Tip for beginners: Don’t feel pressured to master every tool at once.
 Pick one tool for tasks and one for communication, then add more as you grow.
 The goal is progress, not perfection.

-3. Gain industry experience (Pick a specialization)
+Start with Eventin3.
+Gain industry experience (Pick a specialization)

 Event planning is one of those careers where real experience matters more than anything else.